 - 1. JAG funds may not be used (directly or indirectly) for security enhancements or equipment for nongovernmental entities not engaged in criminal justice or public safety.
-Additionally, JAG funds may not be used (directly or indirectly) to pay for any of the following items: - Vehicles (excluding police cruisers), vessels (excluding police boats), or aircraft (excluding police helicopters) - o Luxury items - o Real estate - Construction projects - o Any similar items - JAG funds may purchase police cruisers (marked or unmarked).
+Additionally, JAG funds may not be used (directly or indirectly) to pay for any of the following items:

+- Vehicles (\excluding police cruisers), vessels (\excluding police boats), or aircraft (\excluding police helicopters)

+- o Luxury items

+- o Real estate

+- Construction projects

+- o Any similar items

+\ JAG funds may purchase police cruisers (marked or unmarked).
 For the purposes of this grant program, a police cruiser is defined as a vehicle that is used in the ordinary course for performing routine patrolling duties.
-Depending on the jurisdiction, a police cruiser could include sedans, sport utility vehicles (SUVs), motorcycles, segways, etc. The purchase of any other police vehicle (e.g., pick-up trucks, passenger vans, command centers, etc.) is unallowable. - 2.
-Any expenditure that is not a part of an approved program or project (within the authorized program areas) is unallowable.
+Depending on the jurisdiction, a police cruiser could include sedans, sport utility vehicles (SUVs), motorcycles, segways, etc. The purchase of any other police vehicle (e.g., pick-up trucks, passenger vans, command centers, etc.) is unallowable.

-- 3. Grant funds may not be used to supplant existing state or local criminal justice funds.
+- 2. Any expenditure that is not a part of an approved program or project (within the authorized program areas) is unallowable. - 3.
+Grant funds may not be used to supplant existing state or local criminal justice funds.
 Any grant expenditures must increase the existing amount of funds available for eligible activities. - 4.
-"Buy money" used in narcotics enforcement is an unallowable expense. - 5.
+"Buy money" used in narcotics enforcement is an unallowable expense.
+For example, allowing funds to be used by confidential informants involved with a narcotics operation is not allowed. - 5.
 JAG funds may not be expended to purchase, lease, rent, or acquire any of the following: ammunition, association fees, vehicle insurance and maintenance.